Rajiv Gandhi International Cricket Stadium records: Most runs, wickets and more

 Lowest score defended290/7 (50 Ov) by AUS vs IND

-With an average first innings score in excess of 280 runs, the Rajiv Gandhi International Cricket Stadium has certainly enjoyed witnessing some high-scoring ODI games that must have kept the fans on the edge of their seats for the most part.
+With an average first innings score just shy of 300 runs, the Rajiv Gandhi International Cricket Stadium has certainly enjoyed witnessing some high-scoring ODI games that must have kept the fans on the edge of their seats for the most part.

 T20I records at the Rajiv Gandhi International Cricket Stadium